-In the Northern hemisphere, a winter is just around the corner, and GPS for snowmobiles is the smart solution to find fastest and the most adventure track.
+Winter is just around the corner in the Northern Hemisphere, and GPS for snowmobiles is the intelligent solution to finding the fastest and most adventurous track.

-It could be snow-covered meadows and woods as well as good ice fishing spots on the frozen lakes, rivers, and even the sea bays.
+It could be snow-covered meadows, woods, and good ice fishing spots on frozen lakes, rivers, and even sea bays.

-I would not like to write a classic style product review or pretend to be a great snowmobiling expert.
-Only the honest overview of the topic as I like ice fishing and have knowledge about GPS and other systems satellite navigation systems.
-Even more, I used to drive a snowmobile quite a lot though have no my own.
-From the other hand, I have an experience of icy lake driving by four-wheel drive cars as Land Rover Freelander 2 and Volvo XC70.
+I would not like to write a classic-style product review or pretend to be a great snowmobiling expert.
+Only the honest overview of the topic as I like ice fishing and know about GPS and other satellite navigation systems.
+Even more, I used to drive a snowmobile quite a lot, though have no my own.
+On the other hand, I have an experience of icy lake moving by four-wheel drive cars such as Land Rover Freelander 2 and Volvo XC70.

-Every fisher knows that not in every place are fishes.
-To finding out where they are you must know the depths, the pits, depth exchange places, rocks or snags and other relief peculiarities.
+Every angler knows that not in every place are fishes.
+To find out where they are, you must know the depths, the pits, depth exchange places, rocks or snags, and other relief peculiarities.

-It is crucial not to lose the time for searching good fishing spot and get satisfaction by catching fish.
-Experienced old generation of fishers might say that you must feel the fish place and so on.
-Maybe, but I know how to use marine charts, and even more, many of new generation fishers are familiar with GPS fishfinders and other helpful electronic devices.
+It is crucial not to waste time searching for a good fishing spot and get satisfaction by catching fish.
+The experienced old generation of fishers might say that you must feel the fish place.
+Maybe, but I know how to use marine charts and even more, many new generation anglers are familiar with GPS fishfinders and other helpful electronic devices.

 Let’s skip car driving a car on ice because mainly, even on most powerful off-roaders, you must follow some rules set by local authorities and sooner or later you have reached the limit.
 Either hummock or deep snow.